TheGasp/Custom-metrics-for-feature-selection-in-classification-tasks/README.md

 # Custom metrics for feature selection in classification tasks

-The goal of this exercise is to evaluate different **feature selection** techniques applied to a **synthetically generated dataset**.
+The goal of this project is to evaluate different **feature selection** techniques applied to a **synthetically generated dataset**.
 We compare selection performance using multiple metrics and analyze their impact on classification results.

 ## 🔧 Dataset Generation